signalfx/gdi-specification/specification/integration_context.md

   resource value from an OpenTelemetry based component.

 HTTP headers are capable of being multivalued.
-As such, implementations SHOULD use the _last_ value when the above headers contain multiple values.
+As such, implementations SHOULD use the _first_ value when the above headers contain multiple values.

 ## Splunk OpenTelemetry distributions